An Aussie’s Guide to Pop-up Sprinkler Systems

 When spacing your sprinklers in a rectangular lawn area measuring 4m x 8m, here's an ideal placement technique to ensure even coverage:

 Place three sprinklers along one of the 8m edges, aiming the spray away from the house or building.
 Then position one sprinkler in the left corner, spraying at a 90-degree angle.
-Afterward, install another sprinkler in the middle of the 8m edge, spraying at a 180-degree angle.
+Afterwards, install another sprinkler in the middle of the 8m edge, spraying at a 180-degree angle.
 Finally, position the last sprinkler in the right corner, spraying at a 90-degree angle.

 To prevent dry patches, choose sprinkler nozzles with a spray range longer than 4m.
 This way, the sprinklers can overlap and provide full coverage for your lawn, promoting healthy and lush growth.